I consume a fair bit of media, print and otherwise, but it takes me

 My teevee watching consists mostly of The Walking Dead, Doctor Who

-me to something great.
+free to introduce me to something great.